IDU-CVLab/Distortion-Detection/README.md

 The file extension of the macro file must be .ijm                              <br/>
 The filename must contain an ‘_’ (underscore) character                        <br/>

 Note that, as opposed to plain IJ1 [^2], this approach allows you to register your macros and scripts in any menu.
-So, if for example, you place your macro in Fiji.app/scripts/Edit/My Own Submenu, it will appear in Edit>My Own Submenu>
+So, if for example, you place your macro script in Fiji.app/scripts/Edit/My Own Submenu, it will appear in Edit>My Own Submenu>

 [^1] In Fiji, it is also possible to place scripts in another legacy location: Fiji.app/plugins/Scripts/ <br/>
 [^2] In plain IJ1, the macro can have either an .ijm or .txt, and must be placed in the /plugins/ directory).